+Abstract.
 Stationary parabolic, cylindrical solar concentrator for heat production consists of the absorber (with water pipes) and parabolic, cylindrical reflector (with metal surface) and has geometrical concentration ratio up to 4.
-For the concentrator of CP-0A type with infinite length, the paper presents investigation how direct solar radiation approaches the concentrator aperture and the concentrator reflector by computer software CATIA.
-The solar ray either hits directly absorber or bounces one or several time from the concentrator reflector.
-In addition the paper would present results of efficiency of use of light rays at concentrator as a function of angles of incident of solar rays and type of reflector surface.
+For the concentrator of CP-90A type with infinite length, the paper presents investigation by using computer software CATIA how direct solar radiation approaches the concentrator aperture and the concentrator reflector.
+When a solar ray enters the concentrator aperture, it may hit absorber either directly or indirectly after hiting one or several times the concentrator reflector.
+In addition the paper would present results of efficiency of use of solar rays at concentrator as a function of angles of incident of solar rays and type of reflector surface.